AG6N/irc-pocsag/README.md

 # irc-pocsag
-A simple IRC bot that sends messages to a pocsag pager
+A basic IRC bot that joins an IRC channel, searches for keywords and sends matches to a pocsag pager.
+Currently half baked and not working.